zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 ## Scenario 2: Allow remote connection from specified IP addresses only {#specifyIpAccess .section}

 If you want to allow remote connection to your instance from the specified public IP addresses, add the following rule.
-In this example, we allow remote connection to an instance on TCP Port 22 from a specified IP address.
+In this example, remote connection to an instance on TCP Port 22 from a specified IP address is allowed.

 |Network Type|NIC|Rule Direction|Authorization Policy|Protocol Type|Port Range|Authorization Type|Authorization Object|Priority|
 |:-----------|:--|:-------------|:-------------------|:------------|:---------|:-----------------|:-------------------|:-------|